babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 ### Staking BTC tokens manually

-Continuing from the previous section, we had already created a BTC Validator with BTC public key hex `f6eae95d0e30e790bead4e4359a0ea596f2179a10f96dcedd953f07331918ca7` and Babylon public key hex `0251259b5c88d6ac79d86615220a8111ebb238047df0689357274f004fba3e5a89`.
+Continuing from the previous section, we had already created a Finality Provider with BTC public key hex `f6eae95d0e30e790bead4e4359a0ea596f2179a10f96dcedd953f07331918ca7` and Babylon public key hex `0251259b5c88d6ac79d86615220a8111ebb238047df0689357274f004fba3e5a89`.

-Now, we will stake 1 million Satoshis to this Validator from a funded simnet BTC address, for 100 Bitcoin blocks.
+Now, we will stake 1 million Satoshis to this Finality Provider from a funded simnet BTC address, for 100 Bitcoin blocks.
 To achieve this, we need to take shell into the BTC Staker container and interact with the daemon through its CLI utility, `stakercli`.